 Training is performed with Algorithm 3, using a mini-batch of 100 samples per iteration.
-For the Sparse Coding stage, we leverage an efficient implementation of the FISTA [25] algorithm, and we adjust the penalty parameter λ to obtain roughly 15 non-zeros in the deepest representation γ_3 .
+For the Sparse Coding stage, we leverage an efficient implementation of FISTA [45], and we adjust the penalty parameter λ to obtain roughly 15 non-zeros in the deepest representation γ_3 .
 The ζ_i parameters, the penalty parameters for the dictionaries sparsity levels, are set manually for simplicity.
-In addition, and as it is commonly done in various Gradient Descent methods, we employ a momentum term for the update of the dictionaries \mathbf{D}i within the projected gradient descent step in Algorithm 3, and set its memory parameter to 0.9.
+In addition, and as it is commonly done in various Gradient Descent methods, we employ a momentum term for the update of the dictionaries D_i within the projected gradient descent step in Algorithm 3, and set its memory parameter to 0.9.
 The step size is set to 1, the update dictionary iterations is set as T=1, $\iota=0.001$, and we run the algorithm for 20 epochs, which takes approximately 30 minutes.
-Our implementation uses the Matconvnet library, which leverages efficient functions for GPU6.
+Our implementation uses the Matconvnet library, which leverages efficient functions for GPU8.
+No pre-processing was performed, with the exception of the subtraction of the mean image (computed on the training set).

-We depict the evolution of the Loss function during training in Figure 3, as well as the sparsity of the second and third dictionaries and the average residual norm.
-The resulting model is depicted in Figure 4.
+We depict the evolution of the Loss function during training in Fig. 4, as well as the sparsity of the second and third dictionaries (i.e., 1 minus the number of non-zero coefficients in the filters relative to the filters dimension) and the average residual norm.
+The resulting model is depicted in Fig. 3.
 One can see how the first layer is composed of very simple small-dimensional edges or blobs.
 The second dictionary, \mathbf{D}2 , is effectively 99% sparse, and its non-zeros combine a few atoms from \mathbf{D}1 in order to create slightly more complex edges, as the ones in the effective dictionary $\mathbf{D}^{(2)}$.
 Lastly, \mathbf{D}3 is 99.8% sparse, and it combines atoms from $\mathbf{D}^{(2)}$ in order to provide atoms that resemble different kinds (or parts) of digits.
 These final global atoms are nothing but a linear combination of local small edges by means of convolutional sparse kernels.

 Interestingly, we have observed that the mutual coherence of the effective dictionaries do not necessarily increase with the layers, and they often decrease with the depth.
 While this measure relates to worst-case analysis conditions and do not mean much in the context of practical performance, one can see that the effective dictionary indeed becomes less correlated as the depth increases.
 This is intuitive, as very simple edges - and at every location - are expected to show large inner products, larger than the correlation of two more complex number-like structures.
-This effect can be partially explained by the dictionary redundancy: having 32 local filters in \mathbf{D}1 (even while using a stride of 2) implies a 8-fold redundancy in the effective dictionary at this level.
+This effect can be partially explained by the dictionary redundancy: having 32 local filters in D_1 (even while using a stride of 2) implies a 8-fold redundancy in the effective dictionary at this level.
 This redundancy decreases with the depth (at this least for the current construction), and at the third layer one has merely 1024 atoms (redundancy of about 1.3, since the signal dimension is 28^2).

 We can also find the multi-layer representation for real images - essentially solving the projection problem $\mathcal{P}{\mathcal{M}{\lambda}}$.
-In Figure 5, we depict the multi-layer features γ_i , i=1,2,3, obtained with the Algorithm 1, that approximate an image \mathbf{y} (not included in the training set).
-Note that all the representations are notably sparse thanks to the very high sparsity of the dictionaries \mathbf{D}2 and \mathbf{D}3 .
-These decompositions (any of them) provide a sparse decomposition of the number 3 at different scales, resulting in an approximation $\hat{\mathbf{x}}$.
-Naturally, the quality of the approximation can be improved by increasing the cardinality of the representations.
+In Fig. 5, we depict the multi-layer features γ_i , i=1,2,3, obtained with the

-6All experiments are run on a 16 i7 cores Windows station with a NVIDIA GTX 1080 Ti.
+$^{^8\}mbox{All}$ experiments are run on a 16 i7 cores Windows station with a NVIDIA GTX 1080 Ti.